sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 srun lmp --sf omp -in in.lammps
 ```

 We have noticed that some jobs with 8 per MPI task were unreasonably when using less than a full node.
-TheThis was caused, most likely, by multiple OpenMP threads running on the same core.
+This was caused, most likely, by multiple OpenMP threads running on the same core.
 The issue was solved by using CPU binding:
 <p class="codeblock-label">lammps.slurm</p>
 ```bash
 ...